KiranLDA/MSc_Protected_Areas/README.md

 # Course overview

-- Learn how and why protected areas are important
+- Learn how and why protected areas are important (Lecture)
+- Lear the principles of systematic conservation planning (Lecture)
-- Learn how to implement a protected area network
+- Learn how to implement a protected area network (Lecture + Practical)

 ## Download the practical data